Epicism/datafusion-ballista/ballista/client/README.md

 ## Distributed Deployment

-The **distributed deployment** mode of Ballista allows you to expand from a standalone setup to a multi-node cluster, making it possible to process large-scale data workloads efficiently.
+Ballista's **distributed deployment** mode allows you to expand from a standalone setup to a multi-node cluster, making processing large-scale data workloads efficiently possible.
 This deployment method is suitable for organizations or projects that require the scalability and resilience of distributed processing.

 ### Use Cases

 Distributed Ballista can be used in scenarios where data processing requirements exceed the capabilities of a single machine:

-- **Scaling to Distributed Execution**: Expand from a standalone setup to distributed execution by adding more executors to **scale up** workloads and parallelize data processing tasks.
+- **Scaling to Distributed Execution**: Expand from a standalone setup to distributed execution by adding more executors to \*\*scale workloads\*\* and parallelize data processing tasks.
 - **Handling Large-Scale ETL**: Distributed deployment is ideal for running **ETL (Extract, Transform, Load) processes** that involve massive datasets requiring distributed processing power.

 ### Deployment Steps